FrietzeLabUVM/TAP/README.md

 Transcriptomic Analysis Pipeline

 ChIPseq processing is now also supported.
-Thought the [configuration file is more complicated](#chipseq-configuration-files).
+Though the [configuration file is more complicated](#chipseq-configuration-files).

 # Basic Usage